 - a.
-Professionalism and Ethical conduct Promote and maintain a high standard of professional ethic and promote efficient, effective and economic use of resources. - b.
-Efficiency & effectiveness Promote efficient, effective and economic use of resources. - Transparency Fostering a culture wherein the bases upon which decisions are made are consistent and transparent - d.
+Professionalism and Ethical conduct to promote and maintain a high standard of professional ethic and promote efficient, effective and economic use of resources. - b.
+Efficiency & effectiveness to promote efficient, effective and economic use of resources. - c.
+Transparency to foster a culture wherein the bases upon which decisions are made are consistent and transparent - d.
 Accountability Accepting responsibility for our own actions. - e.
-Teamwork Promote coherent and effective teams within the NCC
+Teamwork to promote coherent and effective teams within the NCC